wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/recover-from-ransomware-attacks/includes/describe-how-respond-ransomware-attack.md

 You've learned about the signs of a ransomware attack, and how to detect them.
 But what can be done if a ransomware attack has been spotted?
 It's important not to panic should the situation arise.
-Organizations and individuals can deal with the attack by investigating it first, and then respond appropriately.
+Organizations and individuals can deal with the attack by investigating it first, and then responding appropriately.

 ## Investigate the attack